huzefaraja/smartcab/README.md

 ### Code

-Template code is provided in the `smartcab/agent.py` python file.
-Additional supporting python code can be found in `smartcab/enviroment.py`, `smartcab/planner.py`, and `smartcab/simulator.py`.
-Supporting images for the graphical user interface can be found in the `images` folder.
-While some code has already been implemented to get you started, you will need to implement additional functionality for the `LearningAgent` class in `agent.py` when requested to successfully complete the project.
+The final code is in the `smartcab/agent.py` python file.
+There are other files with similar names in that folder.
+The `agent_original.py` file is the original template file.
+The `agent_basic.py` is the basic agent, and the `agent_default.py` is the default agent.
+I didn't initialize a repository until the very end so there was no version control there.
+I decided not to delete them as they answer some of the earlier questions in the project.

+I was not supposed to modify `smartcab/environment.py`, but I extended a little bit of its functionality (just the naming of the log files).
+The original functionality and interface still stays, no changes there.

+The final report is in report.html

 ### Run